Psiae/Music-Player/README.md

 # Preview
 > Image Preview below will be updated accordingly on any changes made

-> UI was removed for rework, background shown is taken from Device Home Background
+> UI was removed for rework, background shown is taken from Device Home Background or current MediaItem Metadata

 | Light Mode + Material You + AutoScroll background |
 | -------------- |